Skip to main content

 With virtual and hybrid learning opportunities now a part of the educational system, leaders must consider how to meet the needs of students who require AT to access digital learning from home or other settings.
 In fact, it is required that students with disabilities can “acquire the same information, engage in the same interactions, and enjoy the same services” as students who do not have disabilities “in an equally integrated and equally effective manner, with substantially equivalent ease of use” (Joint Letter US Department of Justice and US Department of Education, June 29, 2010).

 The CITES Framework guided the analysis of interviews and surveys from five virtual school programs and multiple non-profit organizations that support virtual learning.
-The data was analyzed and a variety of resources were developed.

 Virtual Learning Project Summary